AjinkyaGhadge/ajinkyaghadge.github.io/_posts/2020-01-01-Binary Search Tree Implementation.md

                     b.left = a.left
                 elif loc == 1:
                     b.right = a.left
-            if a.left != None and a.right!=None:
+            if a.left != None and a.right!=None: # 4.
+Delete the root node
                 c = a.right
                 while(c.left!=None and c.right!=None):
                     temp = c